officers & staff

 Executive & Stated Clerk

+Warren J. Lesane, Jr., is a native of Mayesville, SC and is a product of Goodwill Presbyterian Church.
 He is a graduate of Sumter County SC public schools and completed undergraduate work was at Johnson C. Smith University Charlotte NC.
 Warren matriculated at the Johnson C. Smith Theological Seminary at the Interdenominational Theological Center Atlanta, GA and has done additional studies at the Summer Public Policy Institute, Miami University, Oxford, Ohio; McCormick Theological Seminary, Chicago, Illinois; and the Summer Interfaith Institute at the University of British Columbia, Vancouver.

 Pastoral calls include Mt Lisbon and Mt Sinai Presbyterian Churches, Lee County South Carolina; The Presbytery of Atlantic called Warren to organize the North Sumter New Church Development which New Covenant Presbyterian Church was chartered in 1983.
 Warren was elected as its first installed pastor.
 He served as interim pastor of Hermon Presbyterian Church, Rock Hill SC; and Third Street Presbyterian Church, Gastonia NC.

 Warren was called as the Associate Executive for Church Development in the James Presbytery, Richmond Virginia in 1990.
 In 1993, Warren was called as the Transitional Associate Executive in the Synod of the Mid-Atlantic in Richmond Virginia.
 Lesane was appointed University Chaplain/Assistant Professor of Religion at Johnson C. Smith University, Charlotte NC in 1996.
 Warren served the United States Air Force Reserves and retired in 2010 as a Chaplain Lieutenant Colonel.
 His last assignment was as the Senior Individual Mobilization Augmentee Chaplain attached to the 20th Fighter Wing, Shaw Air Force Base SC.
 He retired with 28 years of service to God through the military.
-He was mobilized to active duty status five times during his career.
+He was mobilized to active-duty status five times during his career.

-Rev. Lesane is a Teaching Elder in the Presbytery of Charlotte and served as the Associate Presbyter for Church Development until June 2012.
-Warren was elected Executive and Stated Clerk for the Synod of the Mid-Atlantic in 2014 and is serving a second four-year term.
-The Synod encompasses Delaware, Maryland, Virginia, North Carolina, District of Columbia, and 7 counties in West Virginia.
+Warren is a Teaching Elder in the Presbytery of Charlotte and served as the Associate Presbyter for Church Development until June 2012.
+Warren was elected Executive and Stated Clerk for the Synod of the Mid-Atlantic, a Matthew 25 Synod, in 2014.
+The Synod encompasses Delaware, Maryland, Virginia, North Carolina, District of Columbia and 7 counties in West Virginia.
 The fourteen presbyteries include Abingdon, Atlantic Korean American, Baltimore, Charlotte, Coastal Carolina, Eastern Virginia, James, National Capital, New Castle, New Hope, Peaks, Salem, Shenandoah, and Western NC.
-The 241st Assembly (March 2018) launched a new initiative entitled, “The Next Generation Initiative” which focuses on identifying, recruiting, and advocating for the next generation of African American Leaderships to for churches, councils, and beyond.

 Synod Administrator